 The non-profit organization Creative Institute Trenčín will make a significant contribution to the development of the cultural and creative industry in the city of Trenčín.
 The task of the director Lucia Dubačová and the artistic director Lenka Kuricová, together with their team, is to successfully fulfill the goals of the European Capital City of Culture Trenčín 2026 title, thereby becoming an important institution not only locally but also internationally.

 “The EHMK project is a huge complex project, many things and parallel simultaneous processes are happening at the same time, and our team is growing quickly.
 Our challenge is to manage the growth to climb the steps that we planned in this winning project,” Lenka evaluates the project.
-At Escalator, they would therefore like to gain experience in managing a large team, then in the field of fundraising, networking, and set a sustainability plan after the year 2026.
+At Escalator, they would therefore like to gain experience in managing a large team, then in the field of fundraising and networking, and set a sustainability plan after the year 2026.

 MAME market, Košice

 MAME market brings to Košice a seasonal sale of hand-made design and craft art products.
-Today, it offers a creative space to artists from all over Slovakia who create original products, and the market is an opportunity to support their creation and sales.
-MAME market has brought variety to Košice, and the vision of its founder, Viktória Žitňanová Nagyová, is to extend its activities to include artistic performances and sales beyond the borders of Košice.
+Today, it offers a creative space to artists from all over Slovakia who create original products, and the market is an opportunity to support their creations and sales.
+The MAME market has brought variety to Košice, and the vision of its founder, Viktória Žitňanová Nagyová, is to extend its activities to include artistic performances and sales beyond the borders of Košice.

 Although the previous years of the market were successful, Escalator is an opportunity for Victoria to move forward.
 “Until now, we have done the market intuitively, that’s why we need a clearer business plan.
 Since we are looking for artists and cultural organizations, we are open to cooperation, and networking is especially important for us.” – Viktória Žitňanová Nagyová, MAME market